publicmap/amche-goa/README.md

 - [National Data Sharing and Accessibility Policy (NDSAP)](https://dst.gov.in/national-data-sharing-and-accessibility-policy-0)
 - [The National Geospatial Policy, 2022](https://dst.gov.in/sites/default/files/National%20Geospatial%20Policy.pdf)

-However at the grassroots level, citizens continue to face difficulties in reliable access to these portals and datasets for effective use.
-The birth of amche-goa has its roots in leveraging the best in class technology tools to simplify access to these public datasets in the Indian state of Goa and empower grasroots level decentralized planning as envisaged by the Constitution.
+At the grassroots level, citizens continue to face difficulties in reliable access to these portals and datasets for effective use.
+The birth of amche-atlas has its roots in leveraging the best in class technology tools to simplify access to these public datasets in the state of Goa and empower grasroots level decentralized planning as envisaged by the Constitution.

 ## Data